Shopping in the 21st Century - 29 eCommerce Statistics

 Some 43% of eCommerce site traffic comes from Google searches, 26% from Google AdWords.

-9. By 2020, consumers in China will pay as much as $45 trillion through mobile payments alone, eCommerce statistics say.
+By 2020, consumers in China paid as much as $45 trillion through mobile payments alone, eCommerce statistics say.

 This is a huge jump from 2015 when mobile payments via QR codes accounted for approximately $1 trillion.
 China has made major efforts to push eCommerce into the mainstream, and the country now accounts for about 42% of the world’s online shopping.